 - states (str) Comma-separated string of salt states to execute.
+When "highstate" is included with additional states, "highstate" runs first, then the other states.
 Accepts two special keywords (case-insensitive): - none: Do not apply any salt states. - highstate: Apply the salt "highstate". - exclude (str) Comma-separated string of states to exclude from execution.